Top U.S. lawmakers urge Obama to take tougher line on Iran

 Even some of Obama’s closest allies have balked at any talk of easing up on a sanctions regime credited with bringing Iran back to the negotiating table by hobbling its oil-based economy.
 Schumer is the number three Democrat in Congress and Menendez is chairman of the Senate Foreign Relations Committee.

-But several members of Congress have come out in favor of delaying any further sanctions on Iran.
+But several members of Congress have come out in favor of delaying any further sanctions on Iran, which are not now expected to pass the Senate before December at the earliest.

 Democratic Senator Dianne Feinstein said she agreed with the administration that passing tougher sanctions now would break up the “P5+1” alliance which is trying to reach a peaceful settlement with Tehran.